 Depending on your level and budget, some of these approaches are going to be more accessible than others.
-While artists at all levels will use each of these areas to promote their sound, we’ve tailored this article towards the lower end of the spectrum – so we’re not going to be going into too much detail on high level approaches such as radio plugging or expensive PR campaigns.
+While artists at all levels will use each of these areas to promote their sound, we’ve tailored this article towards the smaller end of the spectrum – so we’re not going to be going into too much detail on major label approaches that require massive budgets.

 With that being said however, do understand that your music career is similar to most things in life and will require investment up front to make it successful.